BACKCOUNTRY SKILLS: HOW TO WHITTLE

 Most common sense and knife safety infomercials will tell you to never cut towards yourself.
 But in whittling, most cuts are down towards you!
 There’s no way to understate that this is potentially a dangerous hobby, so your attention and caution is utterly necessary.

-You aren’t in a race when whittling.
+You aren’t in a race when wood carving.
 You’re taking your time to produce something, so use patience when you’re cutting and don’t try to force your way through it.

 Hold the knife in your dominant hand and the wood in your opposite hand.
 You need all the dexterity you can get!